 Customer Migration Utilities

 Bottomline will provide some scrubbed work product from prior ACI migrations.
 This will show how the SPML would be mapped from other ACI extracts.
 These maps will not take into consideration any ACI customizations, so hence there will need to be a detailed HLD to memorialize the mapping rules and business decisions.

+The formats below are the formats that will be loaded by the DGB application.
+There will be an additional utility that will convert ACI specific extract formats into the conversion formats below.
+The format and mapping specifications (ACI to DGB) will be detailed in a separate document.
+BAI2 Historical data will be a direct feed to DGB and will not be covered by the utility.

 Customer Setup